Phase field modelling of the growth and detachment of bubbles in a hydrogen electrolyzer: Numerical results

 where $\delta$ is the diffusivity ratio (0.17 in these simulations).
 Finally the flux imposed in the potential equation is:

 Finally, the hydrogen production is simulated by injecting a net mass flux into the bubble during the time-dependent analysis, where this flux is calculated in the following way:

+The flow inside the bubble diffuses the incoming gas very quickly so that we keep the gas density constant through the whole bubble except for a small neighbourhood around the source.

 Lastly, material properties are included for NS physics, setting the dynamic viscosity of water in $\eta_w=0.001 \ \text{Pa}\cdot \text{s}$ and its density in $\rho_w=1000$ kg/m$^3$.
-The viscosity and density of hydrogen are $\eta_{H_2}=0.00084\, \ \text{Pa}\cdot \text{s}$ and $\rho_{H_2}=0.089$ kg/m$^3$ respectively, where one may notice that hydrogen viscosity is sightly greater than the real value, which was increased in order to guarantee a smooth dispersion of the injected gas and to avoid undesirable side effects, such as excessive phase field distortion produced by vortices in the bubble.
+The viscosity and density of hydrogen are $\eta_{H_2}=0.00084\, \ \text{Pa}\cdot \text{s}$ and $\rho_{H_2}=0.089$ kg/m$^3$ respectively, where one may notice that hydrogen viscosity is greater than the real value, which was artificially increased in order to guarantee a smooth dispersion of the injected gas and to avoid undesirable side effects, such as excessive phase field distortion produced by vortices in the bubble.
+Thus the gas rapidly stabilises to a constant density state with zero velocity field.
+This does not change the overall dynamics of the bubble and important quantities such as the detachment time and gas volume which are the objects of our study.

 The whole domain is meshed using equally-sized triangular elements of linear shape functions with a maximum element length of $0.01$ mm, which gives an average element number of 120000.

 Figure \ref{fig:isosurfaces} shows a simulation with the previously mentioned parameters for a case where the contact angle is $\pi/2$, the voltage applied is $V=5$ V and the proton concentration at the top surface is $n_{p,top}=2$ mol/l.